agoragames/leaderboard/README.markdown

  => [{:member=>"member_1", :rank=>56, :score=>1.0}, {:member=>"member_6", :rank=>51, :score=>6.0}, {:member=>"member_10", :rank=>47, :score=>10.0}]
 ```

-Conditionally rank a member in the leaderboard:
+### Conditionally rank a member in the leaderboard

 You can pass a lambda to the `rank_member_if` method to conditionally rank a member in the leaderboard.
 The lambda is passed the following 5 parameters: